Judkins Park Renovations Project

 Spring 2025

-We are excited to collaborate with the community to actualize renovations to Judkins Park, including the play area, spray park, and restroom improvements.
+We are excited to continue collaborating with the community to actualize renovations to Judkins Park, including the play area, spray park, and restrooms.
+Please join us this summer at the events below to share your feedback on the project's concept design options!

-Please help shape the future of the park by taking the survey below!
+Please help shape the design of the park by taking the survey below!
+The survey is available in English, Amharic, Somali, Spanish, Vietnamese, Tagalog, and Traditional Chinese.

 Location